The Lemon Sisters

 The Lemon Sisters is a 1990 American comedy-drama film from Miramax Films directed by Joyce Chopra and written by Jeremy Pikser.
 The film stars Diane Keaton, Carol Kane and Kathryn Grody.
 The film was both a commercial and critical failure after being shelved for more than a year with extensive revisions.

 Plot

-Three lifelong friends work the bars in 1980s Atlantic City performing the songs of the 1960s girl groups.
+Three lifelong friends work the bars in 1980s Atlantic City performing the songs of 1960s girl groups.

 Principal cast

 Critical reception

 Caryn James of The New York Times hated the film: